SultanAlburaq/matrix-element-call-musicbot/README.md

 > This bot does **not support encrypted calls yet**.
 > If your room/call requires end-to-end encrypted call media, playback will not work yet.

+> [!WARNING]
+> This bot REQUIRES atleast PL50 [ Moderator Level ] to function.
+> Honestly this is the main reason why I haven't made a inviteable discord like bot.
+Looking on how to fix this!

 ## Current Limitations

 - No encrypted call media support yet